 If you’ve experienced severe withdrawal symptoms that have led you back to substance use, MAT could provide crucial support during this vulnerable period.
 The medications used in MAT can significantly reduce or eliminate withdrawal symptoms, making the transition to abstinenceRefraining from addictive substances or behaviors completely. much more manageable.

-- Methadone and buprenorphine prevent withdrawal symptoms by providing a controlled, medically supervised amount of opioid medication that can be gradually reduced over time
+- Buprenorphine and methadone prevent withdrawal by providing a controlled, medically supervised amount of opioid medication that can be tapered over time

-- Acamprosate helps reduce alcohol withdrawal symptoms and cravings
+- Acamprosate reduces protracted alcohol withdrawal symptoms and cravings

 Struggling with withdrawal symptoms?